Flavored Honey Butter Recipe

 Tell us how you like this recipe!

 Love honey butter?
-Buying flavored butter can be expensive.
+Buying them can be expensive.
 In fact, I saw a rather small jar of honey pecan butter for $12 yesterday in our local supermarket.
 Since it was packaged attractively, it made my mouth start to water.
-However, I resisted the temptation to buy and I ran home and made the same butter at home for less than $3.
+However, I resisted the temptation to buy and I ran home and made the same thing at home for less than $3.
 You can too!

 In fact, it is very quick and easy to make a variety of types of flavored butter.
-You are only limited by your imagination.My step by step photo directions show you how to make your own honey butter.
+You are only limited by your imagination.My step by step photos show you how to make your own.
 Moreover, I tell you how you can make different types:

 - 1/2 cup butter or margarine